Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

 We implement NSI effects on interaction cross sections assuming that only one quark coupling is nonzero at a time, if $\epsilon^{u}\neq 0$ then $\epsilon^{d}=0$, and vice versa.
-Since we consider flavor-universal diagonal NSI couplings, therefore we do not anticipate to modify Mikheyev-Smirnov-Wolfenstein~\citep{Wolfenstein:1977ue, Mikheev:1986if} flavor conversion probabilities inside CCSN.
-In addition, constraints from existing terrestrial oscillation experiments (e.g.~\citep{Super-Kamiokande:2022lyl}) do not directly apply.
+Since we consider flavor-universal diagonal NSI couplings, we do not anticipate modifications to Mikheyev-Smirnov-Wolfenstein~\cite{Wolfenstein:1977ue, Mikheev:1986if} flavor conversion probabilities inside CCSN, contrary to studies focused on a single flavor NSI coupling~\cite{Stapleford:2016jgz, Jana:2024lfm}.
+In addition, constraints from existing terrestrial oscillation experiments do not directly apply.